-The mission of the program is to challenge and support the professional and personal development of mental health counselors within a scientist-practitioner model.
+The mission of the program is to challenge and support the professional and personal development of clinical mental health counselors within a scientist-practitioner model.

 Our vision is to teach and research from a sound knowledge base; affirm diversity of ideas, values and persons; uphold the highest of ethical principles in professional conduct; and maintain partnerships with institutions and communities within the region.
 We strongly advocate participation in state and national counseling organizations.
 We support the professional development of students through the program's adherence to the standards of the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).

 Program Objectives.
 Classes and experiences in the program provide knowledge, skills, and competencies which will allow graduates to:

 - Enhance their professional identity as a mental health counselor.

 - Appreciate that advances in knowledge, skills and technology within the profession require life long continuing education for counselors as well as monitoring and review of professional standards.

 - View human behavior, problems, and concerns from a perspective of human growth and development.